 from the Faculty Handbook:

 ii.
-Student Membership: Two graduate student representatives from different graduate programs, selected by the Graduate and Professional Student Association, or in the dissolution of or inaction of this body, by the Student Senate.
+Student Membership: Two graduate student representatives from different graduate programs, selected by the Graduate Student Association.
+Each subcommittee will have a graduate student representative.

 iii.
 Administration Membership: The Graduate Dean serves as an ex-officio member, as a representative of the Provost.
 Other ex-officio members include administrative staff that have a central role in graduate education, to include Registrar, Admissions, and Continuing Education designees.